Azuriom/azuriom.com/content/en/docs/themes.md

 For example, a theme named `Hello World` might have the id `hello-world`.

 {{< info >}}
-The theme must be placed in a folder with the same name as the **theme ID**, located inside the `resources/themes` directory.
+The theme must be placed in a folder with the same name as the theme ID, located inside the `resources/themes` directory.
 {{< /info >}}